Yasmin Modassir: Biography

 Born in Uttar Pradesh, she received her doctorate degree in 1980 from Aligarh Muslim University.
 She was involved in scientific research in Zoology and fisheries from 1975 in a career spanning 39 years.
 She was the recipient of Senior Research Fellowship and Post-Doctoral Fellowship of Council of Scientific and Industrial Research (CSIR) New Delhi.
 She joined Dhempe College of Arts and Science as a faculty member in 1981, becoming Head of the Department of Zoology in 1996.
 She became Chair of Vice-Principal in 2003, Principal in 2006 and retired in September 2016.

 Areas of research

-Modassir's research included Limnology, culture of molluscs; conservation strategies for mangrove ecosystems; zooplankton of saltpans; effects of pollutants on marine fauna.
+Modassir's research included limnology, culture of molluscs; conservation strategies for mangrove ecosystems; zooplankton of saltpans; effects of pollutants on marine fauna.

 Professional affiliations

-She was a founder member of All Goa Association of Zoologists, and a life member of the Mangrove Society of India, the Society of Bio-sciences, the Academy of Sciences for Animal Welfare and the National Environmental Science Academy (Goa chapter).
+She was a founder member of All Goa Association of Zoologists, and a life member of the Mangrove Society of India, the Society of Biosciences, the Academy of Sciences for Animal Welfare and the National Environmental Science Academy (Goa chapter).